Loudon Love: College career

 On January 9, 2021, Love collected his 1,000th career rebound in a win over Youngstown State.
 He scored a career-high 34 points and had 11 rebounds on January 30, in a 86–56 victory over Robert Morris Colonials.
 As a senior, he averaged 16.6 points, 10.1 rebounds, and 1.9 assists per game, shooting 56.5 percent.
 Love garnered Horizon League player of the year honors for the second consecutive season.

 Professional career

+Texas Legends (2021–2022)

 On July 16, 2021, Love signed his first professional contract with Stade Rochelais of the Nationale Masculine 1 in France, but did not play for the team.
 He was selected 10th overall in the 2021 NBA G League draft by the Texas Legends.
 On January 31, 2022, Love was waived after suffering a season-ending knee injury.

+Memphis Hustle (2023–2024)

 On October 30, 2023, Love joined the Memphis Hustle.

+Carpegna Prosciutto Basket Pesaro (2024)

 On April 4, 2024, Love signed with Carpegna Prosciutto Basket Pesaro of the Lega Basket Serie A.

+Niagara River Lions (2024)

 On May 13, 2024, Love signed with the Niagara River Lions of the Canadian Elite Basketball League.